qwergram/CS141/Exercises 1 - 30.md

 14. A source program is a text file that contains all the instructions written in a high-level language such as Java (program.java) or C++ (program.cpp) or Python (program.py), however in its raw form, it cannot be understood by the CPU or Assembler.
 15. An interpreter is a concept where a single line of instruction is converted into machine language (or virtual machine language) and is executed instantly.
 Python is a language that uses this concept or is an “Interpreted Language.”
 16. A compiler – contrary to interpreter – is a concept where an entire program or source program is converted into machine language (or virtual machine language) and is executed after the entire program is converted.
 Java is a language that uses this concept or is a “Compiled Language.”
+17. As mentioned above, the difference between a compiler and interpreter is when the code is converted to machine language.
+A compiler does it ahead of time, the interpreter does it as the code is being executed.
+18. An Operating System (OS) is software that manages and runs the computer’s hardware.
+Popular OS’s today include Windows, Ubuntu and Linux Mint.
+19. An OS is tasked with controlling and monitoring system activities such as recognizing keystrokes from keyboards, sending visual output to the monitor and other IO stream tasks.
+It also ensures that software running on the OS do not collide, it also ensures that malicious software doesn’t access sensitive information either.
+It also allocates memory space for programs, it also schedules tasks for the CPU, allowing the use of multiple programs and multicore/multithreaded programs.
+20. Multiprogramming is a concept that allows multiple programs to run at the same time.
+Multithreading is a concept that allows a single program to execute multiple tasks at the same time.
+Multiprocessing or Multicore processing is the concept where a single program utilizes the multiple cores (or multiple CPUs) a computer has to offer.
+21. Java was invented by a team led by James Gosling at Sun Microsystems, originally called Oak.
+It is currently owned by Oracle.
+22. Java initially became attractive because Java programs can be run from a Web browser.
+Such programs are called applets.
+Applets employ a modern graphical interface with buttons, text fields, text areas, radio buttons, and so on, to interact with users on the Web and process their requests.
+23. Android currently uses Java.
+24. The Java language specification is a technical definition of the Java Programming language’s syntax and semantics.
+25. JDK stands for Java Development Kit
+26. IDE stands for Integrated Development Environment
+27. NetBeans and Eclipse are IDEs or development tools.
+28. Keywords are reserved keywords in the Java language that have syntactic meaning, such as public, private, static, and so on.
+29. Java is case sensitive, and so are its keywords.
+30. A comment is a note a programmer can leave in the code that will be ignored by the compiler.